bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 ### Metabolites

 This section may be omitted if metabolite measurements were not made.
-If metabolite measurements are available they should be added to the *recording-blood_discrete.tsv and the values below should be added to the *recording-blood_discrete.json.
+If metabolite measurements are available they should be added to the `*recording-blood_discrete.tsv` and the values below should be added to the `*recording-blood_discrete.json`.
 Hence, it may contain information regarding metabolite info, such as the following three column examples: